Goal Setting – Your Guide To Setting And Achieving Goals

-For example, a goal takes the flight of a hummingbird, which is chaotic and erratic and focuses it much like a hawk swooping down for its prey.
+For example, a goal takes the flight of a hummingbird, which is chaotic and erratic, and focuses it much like a hawk swooping down for its prey.

 It allows you to zero in on each day’s tasks with laser precision, weeding out wasted effort and idle movement.

-2. Goals Help You Measure Progress
+2. Goals Let You Measure Progress

 Being able to keep track of your progress toward achieving a goal is only possible if you set one in the first place.